On Solving Dual Conformal Integrals in Coulomb-branch Amplitudes and Their Periods: Periods, binary DCI integrals and -graphs f-graphs

 A single $f$-graph can generate different kinds of binary DCI integrals (different binary Steinmann SVHPLs).
 For example, the five-loop $f$-graph $f^{(5)}_{5}$ can generate the following two binary DCI integrals,

 We can notice that these two binary DCI integrals are evaluated to two binary Steinmann SVHPLs with the order of $10$ and $100$ reversed in their words.
 This is not a coincidence.
-Actually, we can prove the following statement, \begin{prop} If a binary DCI integrals which is evaluated to $B_{n_1,n_2,\ldots,n_{r}}(\mz)$ with $n_i\ge 2$ can be generated from a weight-preserving $f$-graph by taking a four-cycle, then so will the binary DCI integrals which is evaluated to $B_{n_{r},n_{r-1},\ldots,n_1}(\mz)$ from the same $f$-graph. \end{prop} The proof of this statement relies on that the boxing operation on the diagram is reversible.
-Here we sketch its idea.
-The boxing operation can be translated into a set of operations on the diagrams of DCI integrals as in \eqref{eq:boxingdiag}.
-They can be further translated into operations on corresponding $f$-graphs.
-The weight-preserving condition here is the same as the requirement that the binary DCI integrals evaluated to $B_{n_1,n_2,\ldots,n_{r}}(\mz)$ can be solved recursively until it ends as a box and we elaborate on the concept of weight-preserving and weight-dropping $f$-graph in App.~\ref{app:weight}.
-This recursive boxing gives us a flow on the $f$-graph which describes how the $f$-graph collapses into four points.
-Using $f_{5}^{(5)}$ as an example, we depict this flow in the following diagram
+Actually, we can prove the following statement, \begin{prop} If a binary DCI integrals which is evaluated to $B_{n_1,n_2,\ldots,n_{r}}(\mz)$ with $n_i\ge 2$ can be generated from a weight-preserving $f$-graph by taking a four-cycle, then so will the binary DCI integrals which is evaluated to $B_{n_{r},n_{r-1},\ldots,n_1}(\mz)$ from the same $f$-graph. \end{prop} The proof, given in App.~\ref{app:proof}, follows from the reversibility of the boxing operation on the diagram.
+A direct corollary of this statement is the \textbf{Proposition} \ref{conj:reverse}, since the periods of $f$-graphs are independent of how the ``external'' points are chosen.
+Thus $P_{n_1,n_2,\ldots,n_{r}}=P_{n_r,n_{r-1},\ldots,n_1}$.
+When $\{n_1,n_2,\ldots,n_{r}\}=\{n_r,n_{r-1},\ldots,n_1\}$, these two kinds of binary DCI integrals become one and the identity holds trivially.